-- Review the employee's absence record to assess whether or not it is sufficient to justify dismissal - Consult the employee - Obtain up-to-date medical advice through the employee's GP and/or occupational health - Seek legal advice, where applicable - Advise the employee in writing as soon as it is established that termination of employment has become a possibility - Meet with the employee to discuss the options and consider the employee's views on continuing employment - Review if there are any other jobs that the employee could do prior to taking any decision on whether or not to dismiss - Allow a right of appeal against any decision to dismiss the employee on grounds of long-term ill health - Arrange a further meeting with the employee to determine any appeal - Following this meeting, inform the employee of its final decision - Act reasonably towards the employee at all times.
+- Review the employee's absence record to assess whether it is sufficient to justify dismissal - Consult the employee - Obtain up-to-date medical advice through occupational health - Advise the employee in writing as soon as it is established that termination of employment has become a possibility - Meet with the employee to discuss the options and consider the employee's views on continuing employment - Review if there are any other jobs that the employee could do prior to taking any decision on whether to dismiss - Allow a right of appeal against any decision to dismiss the employee on grounds of long-term ill health - Arrange a further meeting with the employee to determine any appeal

+- Following this meeting, inform the employee of its final decision - Act reasonably towards the employee at all times.

-Any decision to terminate employment will be taken by the [\owner/\registered person/\committee], making sure the capability procedure has been exhausted.
+Any decision to terminate employment will be taken by the Management team and the chair of the Committee, making sure the capability procedure has been exhausted.